brittni-and-the-polar-bear/generative-art-library/docs/palettes/add-new-palette.md

 # Step 9: Run the ALL_PALETTES Unit Test

-Run the unit test for the `ALL_PALETTES` palette map (`/src/test/color/palette/palettes/all-palettes.test.ts`).
+Run the unit test for the `ALL_PALETTES` palette map (`/src/test/color/palette/palette-maps/all-palettes.test.ts`).

-If the "all palettes are unique" test fails, the new palettes color combination already exists in the library or a palette with the same name already exists in the library.
+If the "all palettes are unique" test fails, the new palette's color combination already exists in the library or a palette with the same name already exists in the library.

 The colors in your palette may exist in a palette under a different name or in a different category.